Technothlon: History

 Technothlon 2020 - Legacy Over Pandemic Until April end, Team Technothlon kept hoping for the virus to be subdued, but the cases kept on increasing.
 And in the first week of May 2020, it came to grips with the fact that Technothlon 2020 will be conducted online.
 And to embrace this change Technothlon launched its ‘Logic Week’ series in May, with each week dedicated to our favorite topics: Combinatorics, Chess, Deciphering, and general Puzzles.

 Technothlon 2020 had some big changes, the biggest of all being that Prelims and Mains would be held online and that students will participate individually, as opposed to our previous structure of participants attempting the paper and other events in pairs.
 Through the months of June and July, we finalized the Prelims papers for both the squads.

 Technothlon always tries to give its participants a unique experience.
 This was always possible when the finalists(the top 50 of both the squads) could visit IITG campus and experience Technothlon in all of its glory.
 But with Mains being held online, they came up with the amazing event of ‘Campus La Vie’ so that the finalists have a chance to experience our lives in IIT Guwahati, albeit virtually.
 And in order to keep the spirit of competition alive, two multiplayer events- Marauders Chess and Stratego were created, with some very complex rules which brought out the ‘Mastermind’ in every student.

 Finally, Technothlon 2020 closing ceremony took place on October 30.
 The winners received a cash prize of 40k, the first runner ups got a cash prize of 25k and the second runner ups got a cash prize of 15k.

-This year changed the course of Technothlon, and if it were not for the coronavirus, Technothlon probably would not have gone completely online for the very first time!